gaowudao/CRITERIA3D/README.md

 # CRITERIA3D distribution
 CRITERIA3D distribution provides a set of libraries and executables for agro-meteorological analysis.
-It includes a numerical solution for three-dimensional water and heat flow in the soil, meteorological data interpolation, daily weather generator, radiation budget, snow accumulation and melt, plant development and plant water uptake.
+It includes a numerical solution for three-dimensional water and heat flow in the soil, water balance, meteorological data interpolation, daily weather generator, radiation budget, snow accumulation and melt, crop development and crop water uptake.

 Executable files are named with upper case, libraries with lower case.
 QT libraries (5.9 or following) are needed.